Self care is an important part of life for anyone, but is is vital for someone with a brain injury.

-Everyone tends to talk about how people with brain injuries suffer from neurofatigue.
-Neurofatigue means that the brain can tire quickly.
-I think I have not experienced a lot of neurofatigue until I joined the workforce.
+Everyone tends to talk about how people with brain injuries suffer from fatigue.
+Fatigue means that the brain can tire quickly.
+I think I have not experienced a lot of fatigue until I joined the workforce.

-It turns out that what I used to think was me being an introvert during school was probably mental fatigue.
+It turns out that what I thought it was me being an introvert during school was probably mental fatigue.
 I used to need time for myself and rest without people around me.
 This occurred after especially rough days.

-Now I believe that I was fatigued.
+Now I believe that I experienced fatigued.
 My need for breaks from others was a result of my fatigue, I didn’t know how to read it.

 Now, I am in the ‘adult’ workforce as I like to call it.
 I am working eight hours a day.
 I am doing what I enjoy, and I am helping others live their best lives.

 It’s a rewarding job, but it is physical.
-On top of being mentally exhausting, I am physically exhausted.
+On top of being mentally exhausting, I exhausted myself physically.
 This means I need to try to find time to do what I want to do.
 I love to write, but sometimes my brain cannot handle it at the end of the day.

 We all have that subject in school that was what we dreaded going to.
 It is no different with a brain injury.

 Everyone has that one subject in school where they struggle and are in turn not a fan of it.
+I struggle with math.
 That is okay.